yyc12345/BallanceBlenderHelper/docs/docs/en/index.md

 # Ballance Blender Plugin User Manual

-!!! info "Work in Progress"
+!!! info "May Outdated"
-    This part of manual still work in progress.
+    This document has been translated from other languages and may not always be up to date.

 Welcome to the Ballance Blender Plugin, the user manual for the free and open source Ballance map creation suite.